Essential Tulum Packing List

 Packing for a new destination is challenging, especially when you’re not familiar with the climate and local street style.

 Trust me, it took time to figure it all out.
-Tulum’s tropical climate is a far cry from the Canadian winters that I was accustomed to.
-After much trial and error, I’ve finally honed in a Tulum packing style that is practical, cute, and comfortable.
+Tulum’s tropical climate significantly differs from the Canadian winters I was previously familiar with.
+After extensive trial and error by me, I’ve finally developed a practical, adorable, and comfortable Tulum packing style.

 Let’s get into it!